jhradilek/asciidoctor-dita-gui/README.md

 # asciidoctor-dita-gui

-**asciidoctor-dita-gui** is a prototype of a simple GUI for converting AsciiDoc files to DITA topics, concepts, references, or tasks.
+**asciidoctor-dita-gui** is a prototype of a simple GUI for converting AsciiDoc files to DITA concepts, references, or tasks.

 ## Prerequisites